garethtdavies/docker-masterclass/README.md

 Instead of using `docker run`, we could also use [`docker create`](https://docs.docker.com/engine/reference/commandline/create/) to create a new container from an image.
-However, this command only creates a container and does not run it. `docker create` take many of the same parameters as `docker run`.
+However, this command only creates a container and does not run it. `docker create` takes many of the same parameters as `docker run`.
 To start running a created container, you then need to use `docker start` on the container name or ID.

 #### 6.4 Publishing Container Ports

+We'll get into Docker networking later and how traffic is routed, but for now all we need to know is that to ensure that traffic can get in and out of the container so that Express can receive traffic on port 9854, we need to run the container with the `--publish` command to signal to the Docker daemon that we'd like to 'publish' traffic into it from the host OS.

 We're going to re-run the image again, but this time specifying that the right port should be opened up into the container.
 In T1, run the following: